s3igo/dotfiles/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains my personal dotfiles - a collection of shell configurations, tools, applications, and their settings.
-It's designed to provide a reproducible environment when migrating between machines and to maintain a history of my machine's configuration.
+It's designed to provide a reproducible environment when moving between machines and to maintain a history of my machine's configuration.

 ## 🌟 Features